 My dream is to make the world a more beautiful place, by creating paintings that are not only visually stunning, but also inspire feelings of love, tranquility, and simplicity - because I believe that "beauty" encompasses so much more than that which is aesthetically pleasing.

 Matthew Rucker is a colorblind painter who loves to play with color.
 He is a surrealist who believes that life is too short to spend it painting things as they are, so he paints things as he feels they should be.
-He is an artist who combines depth and humor to create paintings that simultaneously challenge and entertain.
+He is an artist who combines depth, technique, and levity to create paintings that simultaneously challenge, inspire, and delight.